LiskArchive/lisk-sdk/README.md

 npm start -- [options]
 ```

-Each of that option can be appended on command line.
-There are also few `ENV` variables that can be utilized for this purpose.
+Each of that option can be appended on the command-line.
+There are also a few `ENV` variables that can be utilized for this purpose.

 | Option                               | ENV Variable           | Config Option            | Description                                                                                                                                                                       |
 | ------------------------------------ | ---------------------- | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |